GoogleCloudPlatform/generative-ai/vision/use-cases/hey_llm/README.md

 _Optional:_ `seed` is a random seed number.
 Try change this number if you want to get different images.

 _Optional:_ `model` is a Imagen model version to use.
 The default value is `imagen-3.0-fast-generate-001`.
-See https://cloud.google.com/vertex-ai/generative-ai/docs/image/generate-images for available models.
+See [Generate images using text prompts](https://cloud.google.com/vertex-ai/generative-ai/docs/image/generate-images) for available models.

 Combine with `=IMAGE` to render the generated image in the spreadsheet.